-Ovong Development Plan
+Oyong Development Plan

-Oyong is being developed in two phases, an early oil phase followed by a gas development phase.
+Oyong is being developed in two phases, an oil phase followed by a gas development phase.

 The production facility consists of a simple well head structure formed by triangular braced surface well conductors which extend above the sea surface from a sea floor tall template structure.
-The development wells are being drilled through and between the conductors.
+The development wells have been drilled through and between the conductors.